aammd/Habitat_Filtering/MS/OrgSize.md

 ## Results

+Goal 1: dispersion differences among the different organism groups.

+We found that dispersion, in all cases, was lower at the end of the experiment than at the beginning.
+This indicates that our treatments were effectingve in removing beta diverstiy among patches. that is, that all habitats really did end up being very similar at the beginning, as we would expect.
+However, the amount of this decline was the same across all organism groups (Table  1), as indicated by the

 Our interspecific experiment found a large effect of bromeliad species on the community composition of invertebrates, then less and less for zooplankon and bacteria (Figure  2: The x-axis has the group studied. the Y axis the r2 of the data from a PERMANOVA.
 It turns out that a organisms get smaller, the effect of time on the species composition of the data gets weaker )